ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 -   The P-action is activated and the gain is set to 5.2

--   The I-action is activated and the resettime is set to 2 min.
+-   The I-action is activated and the reset time is set to 2 min.

 -   The D-action is deactivated